Department Student Jobs

 Students who wish to be Economics TAs need to have completed Econ 110, 380, and also the class they are applying to TA for prior to the semester/term of when the actual job will begin.
 Completion of 381 is also preferred.
 TAs are expected to maintain a 3.0 GPA or above.
 The beginning wage is $10.25/hour with a .50 raise every two semesters (if performance is satisfactory).

-Applications for economics teaching assistant positions are due the third week of March for spring/summer/fall and the third week of November for winter.
+Applications for economics teaching assistant positions are due the third week of March for Spring/Summer/Fall and the third week of November for winter.
 Handwritten applications are not accepted.
 A current Academic Summary must also be attached.
-Shortly after the TA applications are due, the professors meet to review each candidate and make their selectsions.
-Typically, candidates are notified via email within two weeks from the application due date, whether they've ben selected or not.
+Shortly after the TA applications are due, the professors meet to review each candidate and make their selections.
+Typically, candidates are notified via email within two weeks from the application due date, whether they've been selected or not.

 The next TA application will be posted below and announced in the department weekly emails.

-*Winter TA Application - due November 15th by noon in 435 CTB
+*Spring/Summer/Fall TA Application - Due Thursday, March 19th by noon in 435 CTB

 Economics Research Assistants